YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     Task.perform HttpError FetchQuoteSuccess fetchRandomQuote
 ```

-We've added some code to our `Update` section.
-The first thing we'll do is store the API routes for repeated use.
-We define `api` and `randomQuoteUrl` as strings and then declare their values.
+We've added some code to our update section.
+First we'll store the API routes.

 The Chuck Norris API returns unauthenticated random quotes as strings, not JSON.
 Let's create a function called `fetchRandomQuote`.
-The type annotation declares that this function is a task that either fails with an error or succeeds with a `String`.
-We can use the [`Http.getString`](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#getString) method to make the HTTP request, we just need to send the necessary API route as an argument.
+The type annotation declares that this function is a task that either fails with an error or succeeds with a string.
+We can use the [`Http.getString`](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#getString) method to make the HTTP request with the API route as an argument.

-Now recall that this is an effect: HTTP is something that happens outside of Elm.
+HTTP is something that happens outside of Elm.
 A command is needed to request the effect and a message is needed to notify the update that the effect was completed and to deliver its results.

-We'll do this by defining `fetchRandomQuoteCmd`.
+We'll do this in `fetchRandomQuoteCmd`.
 This function's type annotation declares that it returns a command with a message. [`Task.perform`](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Task#perform) is a command that tells the runtime to execute a task.
-As mentioned earlier, tasks can fail or succeed so we need to pass three arguments to `Task.perform`: a message for failure (`HttpError`), a message for success (`FetchQuoteSuccess`), and what task to perform (`fetchRandomQuote`: the `GET` request to the API).
+Tasks can fail or succeed so we need to pass three arguments to `Task.perform`: a message for failure (`HttpError`), a message for success (`FetchQuoteSuccess`), and what task to perform (`fetchRandomQuote`).

 `HttpError` and `FetchQuoteSuccess` are messages that don't exist yet, so let's create them: